 8. 'No Time to Die'

 The DB5 is seen in a car chase in Matera, Italy, driven by James Bond.
-The rotating number plate is replaced by a LED version, and the number A 4269 00 is added to the now long list og number plates.
+The rotating number plate is replaced by a LED version, and a new number A 4269 00 is added to the now long list og number plates.
 Bond is taking good use of its upgrated gadgets.
 However, the DB5 is only seen in the pretitle sequence, but it is the center of the action.

 It was a close call for the Aston Martin DB5, the world's most famous car could have been a Ferrari or another sportscar.
 In 1963 the film company wanted an unusual sport car for free - Aston Martin was eager to sell them cars.
 The newly DB5 advertised by Aston Martin became a needle in the eye of Ken Adam (production designer) - but at the price of USD 4.500 they couldn't afford it.
 Somehow the parties came to an agreement - a loan - and a legend was born.